gabygabyte/groupproject/README.md

 ### Requirements
--IDE of choice (we used Eclipse)
+ - IDE of choice (we used Eclipse)
--Java (Java 8, jre1.8.0_221 or newer)
+ - Java (Java 8, jre1.8.0_221 or newer)
--JavaFX
+ - JavaFX
--SceneBuilder if editing FXML files
+ - SceneBuilder if editing FXML files

 ### Bugs
--Main Scene: No known bugs
+ - Main Scene: No known bugs
--Hotel Booking Scene - No known bugs
+ - Hotel Booking Scene: No known bugs
-Booking scene -
+ - Booking scene:
-Editing scene -
+ - Editing scene:

 ### Functionality